Fatty liver disease and keto: 5 things to know

 - Suppress appetite, promote weight loss, and improve heart health markers

 What is nonalcoholic fatty liver disease (NAFLD)?In nonalcoholic fatty liver disease (NAFLD), too much fat is stored in the liver.
 Although everyone has a little fat in their liver, fat makes up more than 5% of the liver in people with fatty liver disease.
 3 In the past, fatty liver was seen almost exclusively in people who regularly consumed large amounts of alcohol, but today factors other than alcohol are the leading cause, hence the name NAFLD.
-One of the criteria for NAFLD is having a fatty liver but averaging less than two alcoholic beverages (20-30 grams of alcohol) per day.4 Nonalcoholic hepatic steatosis, known more simply as nonalcoholic fatty liver, is the earliest stage of NAFLD.
+One criterion for NAFLD is having a fatty liver but averaging less than two alcoholic beverages (20-30 grams of alcohol) per day.4 Nonalcoholic hepatic steatosis, known more simply as nonalcoholic fatty liver, is the earliest stage of NAFLD.
 In some people, the disease remains at this stage and never progresses.
 Although they experience metabolic issues related to excess liver fat, they don’t sustain significant liver damage.

 But in 25-30% of all cases, fatty liver progresses to a more serious condition known as non-alcoholic steatohepatitis (NASH), in which the liver cells become inflamed and injured.
 When the liver attempts to repair these damaged cells, scar tissue forms, resulting in a condition called fibrosis.5